EU Enlargement: What Does The Future Hold?

 Doing this would require a broad consensus among the main pro-European political forces after the June 2024 elections.
 Without this, further enlargements will not be possible.

 In the meantime, passarelle or“bridge” clauses could, in some cases, be used to circumvent the need for unanimity, and to make greater use of enhanced cooperation and constructive abstentions.
-These includes so-called“two-speed” agreements, in which countries interested in a proposal join while those not interested simply abstain.
+This includes so-called“two-speed” agreements, where countries interested in a proposal join, and those not interested simply abstain.

-If the rising Eurosceptic tide is to be stemmed, this all has to be done while also keeping the public well informed: 53% of Europeans approve of enlargement , while 37% are opposed.
+If the rising Eurosceptic tide is to be stemmed, this all has to be done while also keeping the public well informed: 53% of the European public approve of enlargement , while 37% are opposed.

-Cesáreo Rodríguez-Aguilera de Prat is catedrático de ciencia política, Universitat de Barcelona .

-This article is republished from The Conversation under a Creative Commons license.
-Read the original article .
-Already have an account?Sign in Sign up here to comment on Asia Times stories OR